elbkr/music-bot/README.md

 3. Open a pull request explaining what changes you've made
 4. I ([el bkr](https://github.com/elbkr)) will review it and accept it :D

-- In case you want to contribute and you need more emojis, you can get them from [Icons 8](https://iconos8.es/icons/color-glass)
+- In case you want to contribute, and you need more emojis, you can get them from [Icons 8](https://iconos8.es/icons/color-glass)